This is Part 1 of our 3 part series showcasing students working on the frontline with Covid patients. This is Christina Arriaga's Story:

 "The pandemic didn't frighten me," she said.
 "I know how to protect myself."

-Christina's dental career started after she graduated from Concorde's dental assistant program in 2005.
-During her time on the San Bernardino campus she was selected to be part of the Concorde Lamplighter Student Ambassador program.
+Christina's dental career started after she graduated in 2005 from Concorde's dental assistant program in San Bernardino, CA. During her time on the San Bernardino campus she was selected to be part of the Concorde Lamplighter Student Ambassador program.
 Arriaga was recognized for her academic accomplishments, and for her leadership.
 As Lamplighters, students like Arriaga volunteer their time welcoming new students during orientation, serve as peer mentors and tutors, and volunteer in the local community at health fairs and events.

 While Christina worked as a Registered Dental Assistant and an oral surgery assistant in a private practice, she always had a different healthcare career in the back of her mind.